Jamaica Road

 Daphne's attempts at invisibility are upended when a boy named Connie Small arrives from Jamaica.
 Connie is the opposite of small in every way: lanky, outgoing, and unapologetically himself.
 Daphne tries to keep her distance, but Connie is magnetic, and they form an intense bond.
 As they navigate growing up in a volatile, rapidly changing city, their families become close, and their friendship begins to shift into something more complicated.
 But when Connie reveals that he is 'nuh land' - meaning he's in England illegally - Daphne realizes that she is dangerously entangled in Connie's fragile home life.
 Soon, long-buried secrets in both families threaten to tear them apart permanently.

-Spanning one tumultuous decade, from the industrial docklands of the Thames to the sandy beaches of Calabash Bay, Jamaica Road is a deftly plotted and emotionally expansive debut novel about race and class, the family you're born with and the family you choose and the limits of what true love can really conquer.
+Spanning one tumultuous decade, Jamaica Road is an emotionally expansive debut novel about race and class, the family you're born with, the family you choose and the limits of what true love can really conquer.

 Vous êtes membre Amazon Prime ?